 Subcontractors at all tiers should be aware of this requirement and ensure compliance to maintain eligibility for awards.

 If a subcontractor does NOT have summary level scores of a current NIST SP 800-171 DOD Assessment posted in SPRS, they may conduct and submit a Basic Assessment to DOD for posting to SPRS along with the information required by paragraph (d) of the clause.

 What DOD SBIR contractors and subcontractors need to do.
 Now.

 - Write a security plan.
 This can take one of two tracks:

 - Download a template as projectspectrum.io , or

 - Find a reputable cybersecurity consultant who is well-versed in CMMC and contractor-compliance.

-- Use the NIST 800-171 DOD Assessment Methodology scoring template to self-assess your security plan.
+- Use the NIST 800-171 DOD Assessment Requirements scoring template to self-assess your security plan.

 - Register with the Supplier Performance Risk System (SPRS) and report your score on the self-assessment.
 This needs to be done by December 1, 2020.

 - Make sure your subcontractors are paying attention to this ruling and are taking the necessary steps to comply.

 If you have any questions about this issue or any other issue with your DOD cost-reimbursable contract, please fill out the form below and one of our government contract accounting experts will be in touch.